 Official for Consumer protection.

-In relation to the duties and responsibilities of the department they are listed as follows: • Submits proposals for the drafting and development of consumer protection policies; • Prepare and review laws and other regulatory measures related to consumer protection; • Coordinate policies and consumer protection activities with Ministries and other state institutions, as well as coordinating measures implementation of strategic documents in the field of consumer protection; • Cooperates with central and local consumer protection; • Cooperate with consumer associations and support the activities of these associations; • Develop systems to address consumer complaints and the means of alternative dispute resolution; • Cooperate and exchange experience with similar European and international institutions,; • Develop consumer awareness campaigns, sensibilaztion and continuous information to consumers.
+In relation to the duties and responsibilities of the department they are listed as follows: • Submits proposals for the drafting and development of consumer protection policies; • Prepare and review laws and other regulatory measures related to consumer protection; • Coordinate policies and consumer protection activities with Ministries and other state institutions, as well as coordinating measures implementation of strategic documents in the field of consumer protection; • Cooperates with central and local consumer protection; • Cooperate with consumer associations and support the activities of these associations; • Develop systems to address consumer complaints and the means of alternative dispute resolution; • Cooperate and exchange experience with similar European and international institutions,; • Develop consumer awareness campaigns, sensibiliztion? and continuous information to consumers.

 Having in mind that the duties and responsibilities of the Department for Consumer Protection require knowledge and capacity, respectively, knowing the fact that we are dealing with a relatively large area, which in normal situation requires respectful and dignified commitment within any state or society, therefore, as the first step it is seen necessary to build the administrative and human capacities within this department.